Sasindu234/rideshare-app/README.md

 # rideshare-app
-rideshare app is here. save this in the location of
+rideshare app is here. save this in the location of C:\xampp\htdocs